willkee/FindTable/README.md

    flask run
    ```

-6. To run the React App, go inside the `react-app` directory and type `npm start`.
+6. To run the React App, go inside the `react-app` directory, `npm install` and `npm start`.
 This should open your browser automatically but if not, you may navigate to `localhost:3000` to access the application.

 <br>
 <br>